-If you’re going to be successful in fundraising, you must learn to nail the nonprofit non-ask.
+If you’re going to be successful in fundraising, you must learn to master donor cultivation, especially non-ask.

 What’s a non-ask?